astralfrontier/chaosfrontier-org-wiki/characters/guardian-ghost/lesson-1.md

 Finally, though, Miguel is able to do it often enough that both David and Jesse are satisfied.
 The next day, when they set up the card table, Jesse brings out a new set of cups - transparent plastic.
 Miguel gapes.
 The old man just grins.
 # Shadow Cloak Stealth
+Miguel is fifteen.
+He doesn't know what his parents want anymore, and it's frustrating trying to please them both.
+His dad is pushing him to get into drama class.
+"Theater will teach you about the mind, the emotions, about theatrics and the power of props to influence people," he'd say.
+His mom wants him to get into science class.
+"Vigilantes don't make money," she insists.
+"You can't just live off crimefighting.
+You've got to do something practical.
+Even if you pursue this life your father wants for you, you'll need a grounding in the sciences."

+They aren't going to divorce.
+Miguel and Jesse had a long talk one day, skipping stones across the river.
+But more and more, Miguel feels like he's the cause of everything.

+He's gotten good at influencing people, finding their emotional weaknesses and hammering a wedge into them.
+Some kid came up to Miguel in the hallway one day, calling him "fag" for being in theater.
+A few menacing words of Spanish, and a mental push, left the bully convinced Miguel was a junior member in some kind of Central American gang.
+A talk with the principal, and another little push on the subject of diversity and racism, was enough to keep that from getting him in trouble.
+Maybe he could similarly push his parents a little.
+But he won't.
+That would be wrong.

+Well, what the hell is there to do, then?

+Sam Murphy, the one who did this without any superpowers, has been dead for years.
+When he appears to the family, it's always in an area of gloom, an unlit room or a darkened road.
+He's the silhouette of a human, with only glowing eyes to mark a face.
+But he can speak, with a soft sigh no human voice can manage.
+And he startles the hell out of Miguel one night on the way home from dress rehearsal.

+**You want to disappear.**

+Miguel steadies his pounding heart.
+"Yeah, I guess," he admits to the shade.
+"Mom and dad are arguing, about me.
+I keep telling them I'm sorry, but it doesn't fuckin' matter, y'know?" *How much do you know*? he wonders, but won't say.
+It's never clear just how much the ghost of the Ghost really sees.

+**I'll teach you.
+You can cloud minds, of course.**

+It's not a question.
+Miguel nods anyway.

+**Start to walk.
+I will instruct you.**

+Miguel does as he's commanded.

+**You can influence one mind.
+Now you will influence many minds.
+See nothing.
+Look away.
+Ignore me.
+It is self-denial.
+You must take these feelings you have, and allow the shadow to flow through them.** Miguel finds himself at a convenience store.

+The figure of Sam points through the window.
+Miguel realizes he can see the shade next to him, yet the glass window reflects only himself.

+**Go inside.
+Keep the hood of your coat up.
+Do not be Miguel any longer.
+Be a forgettable boy.
+Be something the people inside do not wish to see.
+Take something from the shelf.
+Come to the door.
+If they do not challenge you as you walk past the register, return to it and offer to pay for the thing you took.** The voice is chilling, but Miguel feels a strange sense of happiness that he's not being asked to shoplift anything, even by the creepy ghost of his great-grandfather.
+Once a hero, always a hero, huh?

+The first convenience store is a bust.
+The kid at the counter notices him.
+At the second one, Miguel actually has to run from an off-duty cop who notices him, and shadow-portals away before the man can catch up to him.

+Panting, leaning against a brick wall, Miguel can hear the irritation in the spectral voice. **You are nothing.
+You are worthless.**

+"Hey!
+I'm tryin' here!"
+Miguel shouts, suddenly okay with being angry at the family patriarch.
+"Fuck you, man, I did what you said!"

+**When I said that you were nothing, how did you feel?** Sam asks.
+He doesn't seem upset at all.

+Miguel reels. *Oh.
+Oh.
+This is a lesson too.
+Duh.
+Dumb fuck, listen and pay attention.* "I felt..like you were dismissing me, like I didn't count, but I'm workin' hard, and it's not easy-- Oh.
+I want to be dismissed.
+Yeah.
+Yeah."

+The young woman with the green hair doesn't remember seeing the Mexican kid come into the store.
+Just another young punk from around here, huh?
+But he's holding out a candy bar, and some money.
+She shrugs and rings it up.
+Whatever.

+Outside, Miguel grins to himself, and Sam rests a shadowy hand on his shoulder. **It will not be easy.
+The shadow is not a place for pride.
+You must lose yourself, in the service of something greater.**

+That sounds like it's gonna be hard.
+But Miguel is ready.
+Or at least, he tells himself so.
+He's going to go practice being unnoticed.
+And when he's got it, he'll show it off.
+Mom and dad will finally stop arguing.
+Everything will be perfect.